1. What is the Identity and Access Management Modernization Program?

 SailPoint IIQ is a security platform that allows the right people to access the right resources at the right times and for the right reasons.

 The modernization of our current access management processes will reduce security risks while increasing business efficiency and improving user experience.
+Please visit the Benefits page for a complete list of the benefits being delivered by the IAM Modernization Program.

 The goal of Phase 1 is to establish the foundation of a new Identity and Access Management infrastructure for campus, including implementation of a modern IAM technical architecture, the SailPoint IIQ application, and Group and Role Management functionality.